 The IIF's deep involvement with investor relations and data transparency practices in emerging market economies dates back to the mid-1990s.
-Leveraging on its vast private sector membership,

-Table 1 Active Investor Relations Progran ns Country IR Program Launching Year Location Mexico 1995 Ministry of Finance and Public Credit Brazil April 1999 2001 Banco Central do Brasil The National Treasury The Philippines July 2001 Bangko Sentral ng Pilippinas Turkey August 2005 Prime Ministry Undersecretariat of Treasury Indonesia February 2006 Bank Indonesia Peru April 2006 Ministry of Economy and Finance Morocco December 2007 Ministry of Economy and Finance Colombia 2008 / Upgraded 2010 Directorate of Public Credit, Ministry of Finance and Public Credit Chile Upgraded 2009 Ministry of Finance Poland February 2009 Ministry of Finance The Dominican Republic September 2009 Public Credit Directory, Ministry of Finance Panama April 2011 Ministry of Economy and Finance Uruguay April 2011 Public Credit Directory, Ministry of Economy and Finance South Africa June 2011 National Treasury Russian Federation 2016 Ministry of Finance, the IIF has developed a set of 20 criteria for the evaluation of IR practices and a set of 23 criteria for the evaluation of the data dissemination practices of emerging market sovereign debt issuers.
+Leveraging on its vast private sector membership, the IIF has developed a set of 20 criteria for the evaluation of IR practices and a set of 23 criteria for the evaluation of the data dissemination practices of emerging market sovereign debt issuers.
 These criteria are listed in Tables 3 and 4.
 Each country is assigned a weighted score based on the number of criteria it meets and the weights of each of these criteria ranging from 0 to 3.
 Through 2015, scores were fulfilled in a binary fashion, wherein evidence of satisfaction of the criterion guaranteed full credit, while no evidence resulted in a zero [0] score.
-Starting this year, countries are awarded partial credit in order to make the scorecard more granular while rewarding countries for partial improvements.
+Starting in 2016, countries are awarded partial credit in order to make the scorecard more granular while rewarding countries for incremental improvements.
 A detailed description of the evaluation criteria is provided in Appendices A and B, while the best practices for investor relations are summarized in Annex V.

 The criteria used reflect the areas that are of high importance to investors.
 Out of the 20 criteria used for IR practices and data transparency, 7 carry a weight of 3 and include factors such as the existence of a formal investor relations unit with dedicated staff, subscription to the IMF's Special Data Dissemination Standards (SDDS), effective transparency of market-related data, and the availability of forward looking policy information.
-Similarly, among the 23 assessment criteria for data dissemination practices, 6 carry a weight of 3 and include factors such as the availability of time series data and the adoption of accrual accounting for central government finance statistics, and the availability of time series data on central government debt and its amortization schedule.
+Similarly, among the 23 assessment criteria for data dissemination practices, 6 carry a weight of 3 and include factors such as the availability of time series data and the adoption of accrual accounting for central government finance statistics, and the availability